-For 17 years I straddled the worlds of teaching and politics - lacking the patience and discipline to keep my nose to the intellectual grindstone - choosing rather to be a "reflective doer".....and chasing different types of butterfly which would variously take the shape of things such as social injustice, organisational malaise.......But the academic side of things suffered...students complained....and I found myself for five years, from 1985, a full-time politician - occupying a strategic reform role but also developing my networking skills in Europe.
+For the first 17 years of my adult life, I straddled the worlds of teaching and politics - lacking the patience and discipline to keep my nose to the intellectual grindstone - choosing rather to be a "reflective doer".....and chasing different types of butterfly which would variously take the shape of things such as social injustice, organisational malaise.......But the academic side of things suffered...students complained....and I found myself for five years, from 1985, a full-time politician - occupying a strategic reform role but also developing my networking skills in Europe.
 This paid off when the Berlin Wall fell and I started to work as a consultant in the newly independent countries - basically learning new skills (and fields of knowledge)....